ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 where `CabalIO a` is defined as `HasCallStack => IO a`.
 That means that whereas before we could pass a function `g` as argument, now we have to do something akin to `\... t ... -> g (\... x ... -> t ... x ...)`, which is quite annoying.

+#### Alternatives 2a and 2b: keep contravariance

+We could also keep contravariance in our subsumption relation.
+This opens two possibilities:

+* The "right" choice is to then make the left-hand side of function types not count as guarded, which implies that the quick look pass cannot infer polymorphic types from that position.
+Unfortunately, that means that we lose quite some inference power.

+  For example, in the type of `($) :: forall a b. (a -> b) -> a -> b` none of the positions is guarded.
+That means that if we have an argument such as `runST :: forall v. (forall s.
+ST s v) -> v`, the quick look pass will not give us the desired result `a := forall s.
+ST s v`, type-checking would fail instead.

+* The second choice is to make quick look look under those places as if function types were not contravariant, but then use contravariance in the subsumption relation.
+The problem here is that quick look is greedy, and always returns the *first* choice for each variable.

+  The consequences is that the order of arguments starts to matter again.
+In fact, this system would have the same problem as described above: `choose f g` would fail to type check, whereas `choose g f` would be accepted without further problems.

-#### Alternative 2: `ContravariantFunctions` extension
+#### Alternative 3: contravariance as a flag

-The second alternative is to make contravariance of functions only available if the extension `ContravariantFunctions` is on, which should be the default.
+The third alternative is to make contravariance of functions only available if the extension `ContravariantFunctions` is on, which should be the default.
 In addition, we would make `ImpredicativeTypes` imply `NoContravariantFunctions`.
 As a result, unless you manually override this by adding another `LANGUAGE` pragme, quick look impredicativity uses non-contravariant functions.

 When **both** `ImpredicativeTypes` and `ContravariantFunctions` are enabled, the quick look phase does **not** consider the left-hand side of an arrow as a guarded place, thus inferring fewer things.
 On the other hand, the subsumption check is fully contravariant.